 Sign and send the release of liability form to the DMV in your state to inform them that you no longer possess the car.
 This step serves to eliminate any future problems that may occur in the process.

-• Keep copies: It is recommended to save copies of all the documents for yourself.
-This includes title, registration, bill of sale, and release of liability.
+- Keep copies: Save copies of every document for your own records.
+This includes the title, registration, bill of sale, and release of liability.

-• Remove personal items: Personal belongings should also be removed from the car before it is towed.
-Check the glove box, the boot, and under both front and back seats.
+- Remove personal items: Go through the car thoroughly before it is towed.
+Check the glove box, the trunk, and under both front and back seats.

 Final Thoughts